NtokozoMkhwanazi/RTT-engine-/README.md

   * Custom interactive experiences

 The long-term vision is to ship **real commercial games** powered by this engine.

----

-## 📜 Philosophy

-* Learn by building
-* Understand every system
-* Prefer clarity over magic
-* Performance over convenience

----

-## 🧠 What This Engine Is NOT

-* ❌ A Unity or Unreal competitor
-* ❌ A general-purpose engine for everyone
-* ❌ A finished product

-This is a **serious engineering project**, not a toy.

----

 ## 📌 Roadmap (High Level)